The power of self-awareness: Practical steps to enhance it

 As a final note, along with all the practical ideas provided in this article, I challenge you to go back to the beginning and rewrite Jerilyn and Torrence’s story with enhanced self-awareness.

 What do you think you’ll find?
 Perhaps Jerilyn will question her thoughts or hold them up to the beacon that the present moment provides.
 Whatever you discover along this journey to greater self-awareness, remember to focus your attention on the whole self.

-Hannah Smith, MA, LMHC, CGP is the founder of Potential Finders Network, LLC.
-She is also an author, blogger, coach/consultant, international board-certified group leader, and nationwide trainer from the Seattle area.
-She has extensive study and practice in neuroscience-informed clinical treatment as well as personal and professional development.
-Her experience, both personally and professionally, in the U.S. and abroad, has allowed her to develop multi-modal, culturally competent, cutting-edge and relevant training programs.
-Hannah guest lectures in academic and clinical settings around the U.S. and has developed an engaging presentation style, making the learning of difficult information both accessible and fun.
+Hannah Smith, MA, LMHC, CGP, is the founder of Potential Finders Network.
+She is also an author, blogger, coach, consultant, international board certified group leader, and nationwide trainer from the Seattle area.
+She has studied and practiced extensively in neuroscience-informed clinical treatment, as well as personal and professional development, and she guest lectures in academic and clinical settings around the country.
+Her personal and professional experience in the United States and abroad has enabled her to develop multimodal, culturally competent, cutting-edge, and relevant training programs offered in an engaging presentation style.

 How to break a bad habit for good

 Habits are behaviors that become automatic.
 Find out how to break bad habits...